DT021/invis/README.md

 # Invis

+## David/Bryant, if you are reading this be aware that I am making changes in the code, in particular I am moving the "user defined classes" to a separate file instead of keeping them in the main file, which i believe is an improvement over the current design.
+Nevertheless the following documentation still holds, as well as all the functionality, and this warning is mostly because I might be trying different ideas and changing the code while you are reading it.

 Invis is an invisible framework that enforces runtime checking of both builtins as well as user defined types.
 It is distributed as a single file with no extra dependencies other than the Python Standard Library (>= 3.7).